jairus-m/dbt-heartbeat/README.md

 5. Run `dh <job_id> --log-level DEBUG`

-## Configuratin Guide for Environment Variables
+## Configuration Guide for Environment Variables

 #### For global export
 If you want to persist the environment variables in all terminal sessions without having to utilize a `.env` file or manually exporting the variables in your terminal session, you can add the export commands to your `~/.zshrc` directory. (persisted)